The Neck Called. It Wants Its Elbow Pain Back.

 Let's say this clearly:

-If the symptoms are weird, it’s probably a nerve.
+If the symptoms are weird, a nerve should be on your list.

 Common culprits: